IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/dialect.md

 ## Obtaining Data

-IWSLT participants may obtain the Tunisian-English speech translation data for free from LDC.
+IWSLT participants may obtain the Tunisian-English speech translation data for no cost from LDC.
 Please sign this [form](https://www.cs.jhu.edu/~kevinduh/j/iwslt22/IWSLT_2022_LDC_Evaluation_Agreement) and email it to ldc@ldc.upenn.edu.
 This 3-way parallel data corresponds to datasets (a) and (b) mentioned in the above Description section, and includes 160 hours and 200k lines worth of aligned Audio, Tunisian transcripts, and English translations.

 After you obtain the Tunisian-English speech translation data from LDC, please follow these [instructions](https://github.com/kevinduh/iwslt22-dialect) to generate data splits.
 For the <b>Basic condition</b>, please see the resulting <i>train</i> files for training, <i>dev</i> files for development, and <i>test1</i> files for internal unofficial evaluation.
 A new blind <i>test2</i> file will be released for official evaluation.